kulia/hsk-python/README.md

 ## Syntax and example

+To start, write

+    $ python3 main.py hsk_level

+in your terminal, where `hsk_level` is an integer between 1 and 6.
+A window will appear, as shown below.

 ![](img/s1.png)

 First, the program displays the 汉字, while you have to input the Pinyin.
 The program uses numbers for writing tones, as shown in